Exploring Health Careers

 - Explore professional schools' application process and specifics of a competitive applicant

-- Visit the Pre-Health Professions Peer Advisors in Bldg.
-53, Room 211 during walk-in hours
+- Visit the pre-health peer advisors in Bldg.
+53, Room 211 (or via Zoom) during drop-in hours

-- Continue researching professions through job shadowing, informal interviewing, the internet, professional associations, etc...
+- Continue researching professions through job shadowing, informational interviewing, the internet, professional associations, etc...

 - Put yourself on a BUDGET and keep credit card debt at a minimum!